 Our balloon viewing wasn’t quite over…..we spotted ‘Daisy’ from our train window as it had landed in a field a few miles out of Bristol.
 A perfect ending to one of the highlights of our summer!

 - Bristol Balloon fiesta is held at the start of August each year.
-Entrance is free, although there is a charge for car parking (£6 if you book in advance).
+Entrance is free, although there is a charge for car parking so walk or cycle if you can.
 There are plenty of food stalls (not much for vegetarians) but expect to pay festival prices.